bpmn-io/element-templates/docs/API.md

 ### `ElementTemplates#get(templateId, templateVersion?): Template|null`

 Get the element template with the given id and optional version.
 If no version is provided it defaults to latest.
-Returns `null` if no template is found matching the search criteria.
+Returns `null` if no template matches the search criteria.

 ```javascript
 const elementTemplates = bpmnJS.get('elementTemplates')